-Individual trials were analyzed by fitting the mixed model, incorporating the incomplete block design factors, to evaluate experimental error variability, efficiency of the incomplete blocks over complete blocks, significance of genotypic differences, and heritability (under assumed random effects of the genotypes).
-The best linear, unbiased predictor estimates and their standard errors were obtained for a standard analysis of multi-environment trials.
+Individual trials were analyzed by fitting the mixed model, and incorporating the incomplete block design factors, to evaluate experimental error variability, efficiency of the incomplete blocks over complete blocks, significance of genotypic differences, and heritability (under assumed random effects of the genotypes).
+The best linear- unbiased predictor estimates and their standard errors were obtained for a standard analysis of multi-environment trials.
 Genotype responsiveness was estimated as the slope across the environments using Finlay and Wilkinson (1963).
 Since there are only four environments – location-season combinations, which can be justified as fixed – we used GGE biplot to indicate any possible specific adaptations of genotypes to these environments instead of evaluating the slopes.
-Furthermore, for each location-season combination, there were some genotypes which were evaluated mostly over two years and these provided the scope for evaluating stability over time, the random component of environment.
+Furthermore, for each location-season combination, there were some genotypes which were evaluated over two years and these provided the scope for evaluating stability over time, the random component of environment.
 The temporal stability (i.e. Type 4 stability) of a genotype quantifies the variation of the genotype’s response with time.
-Lin and Binns (1988) measured temporal stability by using the variance (mean square) of the yields over the years within the locations.
+Lin and Binns (1988) measured temporal stability using the variance (mean square) of the yields over the years within the locations.
 We have noted a small limitation of this measure which can be explained as follows.
 Since the scale of variability in response to relatively higher values is likely to be higher than those for relatively lower values, the use of the Type 4 stability measure will penalize the genotypes with higher yields.
 To address this aspect, we used the coefficient of variation (CV) computed from the mean squares over time at a given location-season.
 These CVs were averaged over the location-season combinations to provide another measure of temporal stability, the temporal coefficient of variation (TCV).
 The association between the genotype means over the environments and stability over the years was assessed using simple correlation.

 G x E interaction was partitioned in terms of location, season, and location x season and various components of variance were estimated from the plot data.
 To fit the mixed models and estimate the variance components, we used the residual maximum likelihood method algorithm of GenStat (Payne 2009).